sedouard/dokku-azure/README.md

 Dokku will automatically launch your Ruby, PostgreSql, Node, Python, MongoDB etc service easily with docker containers.
 What does this mean?

 **YOU CAN BASICALLY RUN HEROKU ON AZURE**

+(well not exactly but you get the point)

 How awesome is that?